terascope/teraslice/docs/api.md

 }
 ```

-#### POST /ex/{exId}/_workers
+### POST /ex/{exId}/_workers

-you can dynamically change the amount of workers that are allocated for a specific job execution.
+You can dynamically change the amount of workers that are allocated for a specific job execution.

-QUERY OPTIONS:
+**QUERY OPTIONS:**

 - `add: number`
 - `remove: number`
 - `total: number`

-if you use total, it will dynamically determine if it needs to add or remove to reach the number of workers you set
+If you use total, it will dynamically determine if it needs to add or remove to reach the number of workers you set.

-USAGE:
+**USAGE:**

 ```sh
 $ curl -XPOST 'localhost:5678/v1/ex/863678b3-daf3-4ea9-8cb0-88b846cd7e57/_workers?add=5'
 "5 workers have been add for execution: 863678b3-daf3-4ea9-8cb0-88b846cd7e57"
 ```

-#### GET /ex/{exId}/controller
+### GET /ex/{exId}/controller

-same concept as cluster/controllers, but only get stats on execution controller associated with the given ex_id
+Same concept as cluster/controllers, but only get stats on execution controller associated with the given execution context id.

-USAGE:
+**USAGE:**

 ```sh
 $ curl 'localhost:5678/v1/ex/1cb20d4c-520a-44fe-a802-313f41dd5b05/controller'